jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 The assumption is you have set up accounts on Github - you can use you GitHub credentials to login to both Travis-CI and Netlify when the time comes.

+While it will be important to understand running commands from a Terminal, for this training guide, using the web services will be sufficient.

 GitHub
 ======

+GitHub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

 ## Create a repo on github
 [Go to GitHub](https://github.com)